Home Care, Home Infusion, and Durable Medical Equipment

 What is home infusion?

 Home infusion is a type of home health care that involves giving IV (intravenous) therapy.
 This could be IV antibiotics, chemotherapy, pain management, fluids, or nutrition services.
-Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for the management of these catheters in the outpatient setting.
+Home infusion providers manage central lines (e.g. PICC lines, Hickman catheters) and provide supplies and teaching for managing these catheters in the outpatient setting.

-Insurance companies vary greatly on their coverage of home infusion services.
-It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out of pocket expenses associated with your infusion care BEFORE you start treatment.
+Insurance companies vary greatly in their coverage of home infusion services.
+It is important to communicate clearly with the infusion provider about your infusion coverage as well as any out-of-pocket expenses associated with your infusion care BEFORE you start treatment.
 For example, Medicare does not cover home IV antibiotics or central line care.
 Some insurance companies will not provide home services if the same service could be provided in an outpatient or doctor’s office setting.

 Another important thing to know about infusion care is that a nurse will not be coming out to administer every dose of treatment.
 It is expected that the patient or caregiver will learn how to manage the home IV needs independently.
 Also, the same "homebound" rules for home care do not always apply to home infusion cases.
 You won’t necessarily be hooked up to a huge IV pole to wheel around your house.
-Many home infusion pumps now fit in a backpack or hip pack and allow you to continue to live an independent life outside of the hospital or infusion center, regardless of the need for IV therapy.
+Many home infusion pumps now fit in a backpack or hip pack and allow you to continue living an independent life outside of the hospital or infusion center, regardless of the need for IV therapy.

 What is durable medical equipment (DME)?

 Durable medical equipment is any type of device that aids the patient in the home that improves quality of life.
 Examples of DME include walkers, wheelchairs, commodes, shower chairs, power scooters, oxygen, and hospital beds.